bhat-meghana/bhat-meghana.github.io/content/teaching/index.md

 #### 2022
 ##### Spring
 + Linear Algebra
-+ Differential Equations - I
++ Differential Equations - I -->

 <!-- #### 2021
 +  -->

 ---
 ### Mentorship outside IIT Dharwad
+- Mentor for the Online Foundation Course in Mathematics held online by MTTS (OFCM-2025), (OFCM-2023) and (OFCM-2020).
 - I am teaching the students of  outside colleges as a part of PMRF teaching duty.
 I have taught the following courses/concepts.
     - At Karnataka Science college, Dharwad
         + Operations research - M.Sc. students (Jan - March 2024)